klamping/browserstack-capabilities/README.md

 // }]
 ```

-### Current version of a browser
+### Current/latest/previous version of a browser

-You can select the current version of a browser for an OS by passing in the string "current" as the browser version:
+You can select the current (exclude betas), latest (include betas) or previous version of a browser for an OS by passing in the string "current", "latest" or "previous" as the browser version:

 ```js
 var username = "<browserstack username>";